Am0rphous/Awesome/SysAdmin.md

   ### Container Technologies
   - [Awesome Linux Containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software.
+  - [Cilium](https://github.com/cilium/cilium) - _"Cilium is open source software for providing and transparently securing network connectivity and loadbalancing between application workloads such as application containers or processes.
+Cilium operates at Layer 3/4 to provide traditional networking and security services as well as Layer 7 to protect and secure use of modern application protocols such as HTTP, gRPC and Kafka.
+Cilium is integrated into common orchestration frameworks such as Kubernetes."_
   - [Docker](https://www.docker.com)
     - [Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run Mac in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X!
     - [Docker Bench for Security](https://github.com/docker/docker-bench-security) - The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.